web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - "The only way for non-techie people to reduce risks is to seek expert advice or do extensive research before using such solutions.
 - For zkBOB, it's worth noting that the project is open source, the part of the protocol related to zero-knowledge was audited, and the team does its best to support documentation that's up-to-date and clear for ordinary users."

+_Observations_:
+- interesting approach opposite to "optional privacy" - push the person to gain privacy by performing extra actions, so privacy will be "tangible"
+- privacy culture could be gamified & serve as a privacy 101 (new withdrawal addresses generation)
+- "protocol components" are highly-techy issues to track
+- ZK decentralisation (to be achieved) should be communicated (if you don't trust project team - that's a risk)
+- trust assumption should be expanded within 101 (where exactly person "delegate" trust to the project)
+- audit & trust assumptions could co-exist in 1 project, but it's critical to understand risk categories for each component of "trust"/"privacy" relations

+_Product feature_:
+- trust assumptions 101
+- privacy in ZK 101
+- later on - case studies when solutions actively embed privacy education within the workflow

+**Litentry**

+Answers:
+- you can start by reading Litentry’s explainers first
+- then maybe then read through other privacy solutions to make the comparison?